Zelle vs. Venmo

 -

-Me-to-Me Fraud: One of the more common frauds is the "me-to-me" scam.
-It's a complex fraud with a number of steps so I won't go into all the gory details here (you can google it if you want).
-But the first step to this fraud is (usually) getting a phone call purportedly from your bank (but it's not!) warning you that a fraud might be taking place on your account and to please help them.
+One of the more common frauds is the me-to-me scam.
+It's a complex fraud with a number of moving parts so I won't go into all the details here (there's a link at the bottom).
+But the first step is (usually) getting a phone call purportedly from your bank (but it's not, even if the caller ID says it is!) warning you that a fraud might be taking place on your account and to please help them.
 The caller will then ask you to use Zelle (usually) to send money to yourself.
 Stop right there and hang up!

 -